 7. “Tell us about yourself!”

-Some interviewers actually use this as a trick question, to make you reveal information about yourself that you should not.
+Similar to the classic “walk me through your resume” question, interviewers often use this to break the ice and get more context about your professional history.
+However, some interviewers actually use this as a trick question, to make you reveal information about yourself that you should not.
 Older candidates can find themselves talking about spouses and children, which can give away their age, or make recruiters believe that you wouldn’t be able to devote as much time to the company as another candidate.
 Legally, they aren’t allowed to ask questions like that — so the more you spill, the better for them.